SEN1221TUD/Q2_2024/Partial_exam/README.md

-The exam will take place in one of TUD’s computer halls, and you will complete it on a university computer.
+Partial exam 1 will take place in one of TUD’s computer halls, and you will complete it on a university computer.
 You can access Jupyter Notebook, Python, Excel, and Notepad in the digital exam environment.
 You cannot access the internet, ChatGPT or any other online resource.
 <br><br>
 Partial exam 1 aims to assess your modelling skills, not your Python syntax knowledge. <br>
 Therefore, we will provide you with the following files during the exam: